Makson4ik12/RAT-Detecting-Tool/README.md

 # RAT-Detecting-Tool

-Tool to detect some of most popular RAT servers
+Utility to search the Internet for the most popular RAT-servers.<br/>
+List of supported RAT-servers:
+- AsyncRat C#
+- NjRAT

 # Requirements
 ```